EnableX/voice-broadcast-text-to-speech/README.md

-# **Basic Client Examples to demonstrate Broadcast Calls with text to speech prompt using Enablex Voice APIs. **
+# Broadcast Call Text-to-Speech: Using EnableX Programmable Voice APIs
 This example contains instructions how users can initiate Broadcast Calls and play the provided text as prompt.